 Few businesses can’t communicate without some kind of printed sales literature to hand out to customers and prospects.
-Organisations such as travel agencies, industrial manufacturers, insurance agencies and many others depend on printed advertising to help make the sale.
+Organisations such as travel agencies, industrial manufacturers, insurance agencies and many others depend on print advertisements to help make a sale.
 The one thing that these companies have in common is that they use a brochure.

 People love tangible devices which is why brochures are a convenient medium.
 They provide information for prospects to take home and study at their leisure.